Why the silly word, dude? And what’s with the circles?

 There’s a good chance you already know where I’m headed here.

 Now imagine the first time someone asked me “so, which of these two opposites are you?
 Are you a right-wing, religious, conservative, and emotional Mexican?
 Or are you a left-wing, atheistic, liberal and rational American?”
 Those are genuinely the two identities, the two opposites that I was forced to choose from.
 Yet I knew that I was neither and both of those things, so I couldn’t choose one without betraying the other, and I couldn’t deny one without implicitly favoring the other.
-Well, if you’ve read the About page for this blog, then you should know I am a sucker for neutrality.
+Well, if you’ve read the older About page for this blog, then you should know I am a sucker for neutrality.
 Genuine neutrality.
 So rather than choosing between two opposites (non-neutrality) or denying both them (passive neutrality), I lean towards merging them (active neutrality).
 This is my solution to the philosophical debate about whether are humans are guided by reason or emotion.
 It’s not one or the other, and it’s definitely not neither.
 It’s both.
 Call it “rational emotions” or “emotional rationality”, feel free to prioritize whichever one you want, you get what I mean when I say it’s equally both.

 But the most important element of all is the one that’s often missing: Will.